-Find six of the seven long (16") stakes, and your hammer.
-Select one of the remaining spokes, and lay it end-to-end with one of the spokes radiating out from the hub.
-The distant end will be where you'll drive the stake.
-(See figure 3.)
+Find your six long (16") stakes, and your hammer.
+You will notice that your spokes come in two lengths, one slightly greater than the other.
+Select one of the three longer spokes.
+Since it's about six feet long, its midpoint will be at three feet, and that's how far you want the stake to be from the ground cloth.
 You want to drive this stake into the ground at least a 45° angle to the ground, for maximum leverage and holding power.
 Move your marking spoke to the next station, and repeat the process.
-This should give you six stakes spaced evenly (except for where the doors will be) around the center of the tent and roughly nine feet away.
+This should give you six stakes spaced evenly around the center of the tent.